Go to the Students section

 If a student is distressed, unwell or is asking for help – or if others are worried about them – try to listen non-judgmentally, reassure them, and gather information.
-You may be able to help just by listening or suggesting practical help, e.g. how to find a late-night pharmacy or how to contact Brookes Union Safety Bus in order to get home (tel: 07714 445 050).
+You may be able to help just by listening or suggesting practical help, e.g. how to find a late-night pharmacy or how to use the Brookes Union safer taxi travel scheme in order to get home.

 You are not expected to offer professional help, but you may need to decide on what action to take.
 Follow the 5 basic steps: